 How to prepare for CLAT 2026 Legal Reasoning Section – Tips & Tricks

-Candidates can follow the given tips and tricks to excel in CLAT Exam 2026:
+Candidates can follow the given tips and tricks to excel in the CLAT Exam 2026:

-• Time Management: Practice managing your time effectively during the exam.
-Allocate a specific amount of time for each passage and question.
-Use a timer during practice sessions to simulate exam conditions.
+- Time Management: Manage time wisely during the exam.
+Distribute a specific amount of time for each passage and question.

-• Regular Practice: Consistency is key.
-Regular practice with a variety of questions and passages will build confidence and proficiency.
+- Regular Practice: Consistency is key.
+Practice regularly with a variety of questions and passages will build confidence and proficiency.
 Set aside dedicated time each day for legal reasoning practice.

-• Analyse Your Mistakes: After practicing, review your mistakes to understand where you went wrong and how to avoid similar errors in the future.
+- Analyse Your Mistakes: After practicing, review your mistakes to know what went wrong and how to avoid similar errors in the future.
 Keep a log of common mistakes and revisit them regularly.

-• Stay Calm and Focused: During the exam, stay calm and focused.
-Carefully read each passage and question, and avoid rushing through the answers.
+- Be Calm and Focused: During the exam, stay calm and focused.
+Read each passage and question carefully, and avoid rushing to the answers.
 Practice relaxation techniques to manage exam stress.

 CLAT Legal Reasoning Question